Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Method

-\textbf{Reconstruction loss.} Directly applying the signed distance field for supervising the learning of the network is not applicable because the signed distance error at the point far from the surface is not significant for reconstruction.
-Aiming to lead the network to focus on the reconstruction of the surface region, we apply a sigmoid transformation on the signed distance field:

-where $\alpha$ is a hyper-parameter.
-After the transformation, the points far from the surface would have almost the same distance value, and the decline in diversity makes the prediction easier than before the transformation.
-Besides, applying the TSDF (Truncated Signed Distance Field) and binary occupancy field has the same effect but both of them suffer from the existence of the non-differentiable points, which needs high order of Taylor series to approximate.
+Directly applying the SDF regression loss is not suitable for the shape reconstruction task, because the SDF errors at the points far from the surface are not significant for the reconstruction results.
+In order to make the network focus on the reconstruction of the regions near the surface, we apply a sigmoid transformation on the signed distance field: $\sigma(s) = 1/(1+e^{-\alpha s})$, where $s$ is a signed distance and $\alpha$ is a scaling hyperparameter.
+After transformation, the SDF values of the points far from the surface would be smoothed and the diversity reduction would make the prediction easier.
+Besides, applying the TSDF (Truncated Signed Distance Field) can achieve similar effects but it suffers from the existence of the non-differentiable points, which is hard to be approximated by lower-order Taylor series.

-To supervise the inferred Taylor series coefficients $T(\boldsymbol{x}'_i)$, we sample a grid of points centered around the expansion point $\boldsymbol{x}'_i$ and generate the ground truth signed distance values of these points.
-Suppose the $\boldsymbol{x}_{i,j} \in \mathbb{R}^3$ is the $j$-th point in the point set sampled in the cube of the $i$-th expansion point $\boldsymbol{x}'_i$ and $M$ points are sampled in the cube for each expansion point.
-We design the reconstruction loss function in the training phase as:

-where the $N, M$ is the number of the expansion points and the sampled points in each group, and the $\mathcal{L}_{ce}$ is the cross-entropy loss.